 The most reliable and complete data comes from the Diamond Princess, a cruise ship quarantined for several weeks in Japan as COVID-19 quickly spread among the passengers and crew.
 All individuals on board were tested, revealing a case mortality rate of 1%.
 However, projecting the Diamond Princess fatality rate upon the population of the United States yields a death rate of .125%, as ship passengers were significantly older and less healthy than the average American.
 Stanford epidemiologist Dr. John Ionnides, who conducted the analysis, acknowledges that the small sample size of only 700 infections on board the ship means that the real fatality rate likely ranges from anywhere between .025% and .625%, whereas the fatality rate for the average flu is .1%.

-Thus, when journalists suggest that South Korea’s low fatality rate is a function of the country’s robust healthcare system or high social cohesion—factors which certainly enhance the country’s ability to deal with fatal pandemics—they gloss over the fact that the low fatality rate is the result of more widespread testing that more realistically counts the number of infected.
+Thus, when journalists suggest that South Korea’s low fatality rate is a function of the country’s robust healthcare system or high social cohesion—factors which certainly enhance the country’s ability to deal with fatal pandemics—they gloss over the fact that the low fatality rate may likely be the result of more widespread testing that more realistically counts the number of infected.

 Armed with these facts, the coronavirus hyper-reaction is an imbalanced attempt to preserve limited hospital capacity at best and seems a calculated re-election booster at worst.
 Yet, however tempting it may be to infer malicious motives by campaign season officials, one should look to the paucity, poor quality, and Chinese Communist Party manipulation of data from China as the more likely and more concerning culprit in the disparity between the danger posed by and extreme actions taken against COVID-19.
 Given the initial reports out of China that placed the fatality rate anywhere between 1% and 12%, one can see how well-meaning but data illiterate officials, seeing Chinese data and fearing millions of deaths, may have understood a complete shutdown to be necessary.